HenriN315/Portfolio/CeoCompensation.md

   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

 In the future, I will experiment with label placement and icon generation.
 I truly believe that using icons, as per the feedback, would make the ratios over the years much more clear, let alone intuitive, than circles.
+I would have also liked for there to be a single pane/window for my visualization, where you could use the scroll wheel to see icons added and subtracted as you scroll through different years.
+Later, I will try to re-recreate this so I can better realize my ideas.